Aliases for OPN1SW Gene

 GeneCards Summary for OPN1SW Gene

-OPN1SW (Opsin 1 (Cone Pigments), Short-Wave-Sensitive) is a Protein Coding gene.
-Diseases associated with OPN1SW include colorblindness, tritan and blue color blindness.
-Among its related pathways are Peptide ligand-binding receptors and Infectious disease.
-GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
-An important paralog of this gene is OPN1LW.
+OPN1SW (Opsin 1, Short Wave Sensitive) is a Protein Coding gene.
+Diseases associated with OPN1SW include Tritanopia and Color Blindness.
+Among its related pathways are Metabolism of fat-soluble vitamins and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
+An important paralog of this gene is RHO.

 UniProtKB/Swiss-Prot for OPN1SW Gene